riboviz/example-datasets/bacteria/README.md

 Example riboviz workflows from eubacteria.

-Within this, please arrange workflows into subfolders by genus (Bacillus, etc) or if more convenient by species (Escherichia coli, etc.)
+Within this, please arrange workflows into subfolders by genus (Bacillus, Escherischia, Mycobacterium, etc).

 ## escherichia